marcwrobel/jbanking/README.md

 ## Requirements

-Any application that uses the jbanking library must use at least [Java 8](http://www.oracle.com/technetwork/java/javase/downloads/index.html).
-No additional dependency required !
+jbanking requires at least [Java 8](http://www.oracle.com/technetwork/java/javase/downloads/index.html) (build is tested against Java 8, 11, 17 and 18).
+It has no additional dependency !

 ## Use it !